jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

 ## About classes

-ZScript is an [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) coding language, which means that all of the code that is executed at runtime (during the game) must be defined within a class.
-This differs it from [ACS](https://zdoom.org/wiki/ACS), another GZDoom coding language used to code map events, which is a list of scripts that define various events that happen in order.
+ZScript is an [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) coding language, which means that all of the code that is executed at runtime (during the game) must be defined within an object (the most common object being a Class).
+This is different from [ACS](https://zdoom.org/wiki/ACS) (another GZDoom coding language used to code map events), which is a list of scripts that define various events that happen in order; ACS scripts are not bound to a specific object.

 Some of the common ZScript base class types are `Actor`, as well as `Inventory` and `Weapon` that are based on `Actor`.
-Virtually all objects that can be spawned in the map are based on the `Actor` class and therefore are referred to as "actors."
+Almost all objects that can be spawned in the map are based on the `Actor` class and therefore are referred to as "actors."

 Once you have a [mod folder/archive and your base zscript file set up](01_Where_to_start.md), you can start defining some classes.
 One of the easiest methods of designing classes is looking at how it's done in other mods, or just looking at the existing GZDoom classes.
 GZDoom's main file `gzdoom.pk3`, which can be found in the GZDoom root folder, contains all class definitions for Doom, Heretic, Hexen, Strife and Chex Quest games.
-Note that you never need to (and shouldn't!) copy those classes into your code; you can just inherit from them or design your own code similarly.
+You can also find the definitions for the base classes on [GZDoom github](https://github.com/coelckers/gzdoom/tree/master/wadsrc/static/zscript/).
+Note that you never need to (and **shouldn't**) copy those classes into your code; you can just inherit from them or design your own code similarly.

 ## ZDoom Wiki and ZScript vs DECORATE